- City signs €8.4 million loan with European Bank for Reconstruction and Development to fund construction of a new biomass energy plant

 The ten new biomass boilers to be constructed will have a total generating capacity of 49 Megawatts – sufficient to heat more than twenty thousand homes and businesses in Banja Luka.
 The switch from oil to biomass will cut C02 emissions by 91% and sulphur dioxide emissions by 94%.

 The transition also means that the amount of heavy fuel oil used to heat the city will plummet from 16,548 tonnes a year to less than 1,100 tonnes in 2018 and 900 tonnes by 2033, saving up to €900,000 in 2018 alone.

 This rehabilitation project will also contribute to improved energy efficiency in the city by establishing a new district heating company and modernizing the existing substation within the network.
 By using biomass instead of heavy fuel oil, the project will furthermore contribute to greater use of local resources and improve resilience and energy access.

 UN Environment supported Banja Luka within the framework of the District Energy in Cities Initiative.
 Together with the Climate Technology Centre & Network and the European Bank for Reconstruction and Development, a city-wide analysis was undertaken to assess the status of the district heating network.

-This was then followed by a more detailed feasibility study carried out under the auspices of the District Energy in Cities Initiative, which is supported worldwide by the Global Environment Facility.
+This was then followed by a more detailed feasibility study carried out under the auspices of the District Energy in Cities Initiative, which is supported worldwide by the Global Environment Facility, the Danish International Development Agency, and the Italian Ministry of the Environment and Protection of Land and Sea..
 The study was produced to confirm availability of a sustainable biomass supply, and identify and assess a detailed priority investment program.

 This early support from the District Energy in Cities Initiative was a vital step for the project to develop successfully.